peakyet/mujoco_tutorial/readme.md

 ### Enums and constants

 MuJoCo enums are available as `mujoco.mjtEnumType.ENUM_VALUE`, for example `mujoco.mjtObj.mjOBJ_SITE`.
 MuJoCo constants are available with the same name directly under the mujoco module, for example `mujoco.mjVISSTRING`.

+### Noise

+MuJoCo simulations are deterministic with one exception: sensor noise can be generated when this feature is enabled.
+This is done by calling the C function rand() internally.
+To generate the same random number sequence, call srand() with a desired seed after the model is loaded and before the simulation starts.
+The model compiler calls srand(123) internally, so as to generate random dots for procedural textures.
+Therefore the noise sequence in the sensor data will change if the specification of procedural textures changes, and the user does not call srand() after model compilation.

 ## A Summary of *dm_control*